IvDmNe/grasping_vision/README.md

 # Description
 This repo contains ROS nodes for processing RGB-D data from Intel realsense d435.
+It has several steps:
+1. segment rgb image and get mask of one object
+2. After applying mask on rgb and depth image get point cloud of an object
+3. Find Oriented bounding box of point cloud (with outlier removal)
+4. Find coefficients of a plane on point cloud of complete scene

 ## Run
 1. roslaunch launch/launch_them_all.launch